 It was a pattern that was to be repeated endlessly throughout my time in Egypt and was absolutely testament to the Egyptian’s reputation as friendly and ebullient people.
 The problem with this in my opinion is that so many tourists just don’t see this.

 One of my favourite evenings in Egypt was spent on the corniche in Alexandria, a waterfront promenade where it seems almost every Alexandrian gathers in the evening as the temperature cools and the sun goes down.
 Families spread out along the waterfront with small picnics and street stalls selling cheap food and aromatic roasted nuts ply their trade.
-I was sat alone enjoying the sunset when a young girl handed me a cup of juice and pointed to her family who were beckoning me over.
+I was sat alone enjoying the sunset when a young girl ran up to me, handed me a cup of juice and pointed to her family who were beckoning me over.
 They were inviting me – a stranger – to share their picnic.